 - UAE driving license

 You’ll hand over the car only after the new Mulkiya (registration card) is issued in the buyer’s name.
+To ensure your driving license is valid and up-to-date for the transfer, you can refer to our guide on Dubai Driving License Renewal – RTA Rules.

 Step 8: Insurance Transfer or Cancellation After Selling Your Car